 What I appreciate about Côte d’Ivoire is the friendliness, freedom, warmth, simplicity and interpersonal relationships.
 I returned to Switzerland in 2024.
 What I would miss in Côte d’Ivoire if I lived there forever: good free education for my children, whose qualifications are also recognised in Europe, and social insurance.
 What’s more, I couldn’t practise my profession as an electrical engineer in Côte d’Ivoire because it’s practically impossible to find a job in my field there.

-Anyone who decides to emigrate should not be afraid and should be curious and open-minded.
+Anyone who decides to spend part of their time in Africa or even emigrate there should not be afraid, but rather curious and open-minded.
 You should observe and learn how things really work in the new country and throw accumulated prejudices overboard.
 In addition, you need to be deeply convinced that people everywhere are people, whatever they look like and however their traditions influence them.
 The bottom line is to take note of the written and unwritten laws and abide by them.
 For me, that was and is an easy thing to do.
 You don’t have to be stubborn, but you have to be able to let go of certain habits and embrace the new.
 I managed that very well.